Aleksandar Stojačković: Political engagement

 At the Annunciation Assembly in 1861, he was a deputy of the city of Sombor and a parliamentary leader.
 He also took an active part in the Church-People's Assembly held in 1892.
 Previously, he chaired the Committee of Fifteen, which in 1891 discussed issues important for the Serbian church autonomy.
 On several occasions, he was a member of the Hungarian Parliament - as a representative of Sombor (1866-1869), Vršac (1884-1887) and the Bela Crkva constituency (1887-1892).

 In the old days, he was the president of the Serbian Orthodox community in Buda for many years.

 Scientific and journalistic work

 He published his first paper in 1843 in the Serbian People's Gazette of Teodor Pavlović.
 He published a total of fifteen historical treatises in the aforementioned newspaper, as well as in the Letopi (Chronicle) of Matica srpska.
 Before the Hungarian revolution in 1847, he published the first book, about the Orthodox rite and promoting the Cyrillic alphabet, which he became famous for in Serbia proper.

+Stojačković was a colleague of Jovan Sterija Popović, and taught Laza Kostić, and Ilarion Ruvarac.

 For a year (1888-1889) he edited the Serbian daily (Српски дневник), "a paper for politics, education, economy, labour and trade".